PANDA DCP Principles of Operation

 The critical information for each sounding is returned from this unit in relation to overall depth, resistance, and strike distance.
 Information sent from the anvil passes through this unit where it is processed and sent on to the dialogue terminal.
 The DT will not allow a sounding to take place unless successful connection and data input has been achieved.
 Each sounding usually starts with 1m of rod length which can be added to in 500mm sections.
 A retractable reinforced measurement ribbon is connected to the underside of the anvil which will record each strike depth and total distance travelled through penetration.

-For deep or repetitive tests, two automatic hammer alternative is available as an alternative to using the 1.7kg hammer.
+For deep or repetitive tests, the automatic hammer alternative is available as an alternative to using the 1.7kg hammer.
 The Automatic Hammer can also be operated by one person.
 Prior to or during a test with the PANDA probe, you can switch from manual hammering to automatic hammering.
-The Automatic Hammers are safe, easy to use and need a minimum amount of maintenance.
+The Automatic Hammer is safe, easy to use and need a minimum amount of maintenance.

 The PANDA probe measures the energy exerted to the system with each blow.